hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Selecting an Object

 You choose whether to back up a datagroup or a URL category, then provide the object name.
 For datagroups, you also select a partition if more than one is configured.
-For URL categories, SSLO display names are resolved automatically.

 ### Selecting a Scope